Hybrid-SaaS/Handleiding/pages/english/rest api/authentication.md

 </properties>

 # Rest API authentication #
-All Hybrid SaaS Rest API-interaction is signed with a <label keyword="hmacsha256">Hash-based Message Authentication Code (HMAC) by using the SHA256 hash function</label>
+All Hybrid SaaS Rest API-interaction is signed with a Hash-based Message Authentication Code (HMAC) by using the <label keyword="hmacsha256">SHA256 hash function</label>

 ## Sample ##
 The given sample is using a HTML-page with jQuery and CryptoJS. jQuery is a JavaScript framework.
 For more information <a ahref="http://jquery.com/">Click here</a>.
 CryptoJS is a collection of standard and secure cryptographic algorithms implemented in JavaScript using best practices and patterns.
 For more information <a ahref="https://code.google.com/p/crypto-js/">Click here</a>.